-- SPT 1113 ORAL COMMUNICATION (PRINCIPLES OF SPEECH)--Correct and effective English; correct pronunciation and enunciation; breath control; study and practice in making speeches for all occasions, major emphasis on organization of material; and practice in speaking before the group, Three hours; 3 credits. - SPT 1213 FUNDAMENTALS OF THEATRE--A basic course in the theatre arts.
-An introduction to the cultural, historical, and social aspects of the drama; investigation of essential elements of play production.
+SPT 1113 ORAL COMMUNICATION (PRINCIPLES OF SPEECH) -- Correct and effective English; correct pronunciation and enunciation; breath control; study and practice in making speeches for all occasions, major emphasis on organization of material; and practice in speaking before the group.
 Three hours; 3 credits.